bruno-iorio/Concept/Reporting/NguyenVuWeeklyUpdate.md

 2. Database Implementation

 In addition to the team restructuring, I decided to adopt SQLiteCpp, a lightweight and easy-to-use C++ SQLite3 wrapper, as our database solution.
 SQLiteCpp's simplicity and efficiency align well with our project's requirements, providing a solid foundation for data storage and management.

+# Week 3:

+I integrated text editor into the main app.
+We agreed on using a View/Edit feature for the Text Editor.
+The text will be displayed on the second column will display and clicking the edit button should open a new window to edit with the Text Editor.
+I will working on integrating the new window with the second column so that a window will not pop up when the user clicks on the edit button.